dankraw/ssh-aliases/README.md

 like `instance[1..3].example.com` or `[master|slave].example.com`
 * creates aliases for hosts by compiling [templates](#alias-templates) (no need to write regexps)
 * allows multiple hosts reuse the same `ssh` configuration
-* is a single, no-dependency binary file
+* is a single binary file

 ## Table of contents